AlphaTechnolog/dotfiles/.github/README.md

 ## ‎ <samp>Thanks to 😁</samp>

-I want to say really thank to the next people, because they helped me with some things to make this rice possible:
+I want to say really thanks to the next people, because they helped me with some things to make this rice possible:

 - [leo](https://github.com/justleoo)
 - [Bleyom](https://github.com/Bleyom)